 Knysna Travel Guide

 The town features some quaint Victorian houses, a modern commercial waterfront development, a lovely sandy beach at Leisure Isle on the east side of the lagoon, and some good shopping for local arts and crafts in the crowded town centre.
-There are some lovely scenic drives through the remaining indigenous forests in the area, and sampling Knysna oysters and locally-brewed Mitchell's beer while on holiday here is highly recommended.
-The best time to visit Knysna is during its annual Oyster Festival, held every July, which includes music, food, sporting events, and of course oysters!
+There are some lovely scenic drives and walking trails through the remaining indigenous forests in the area, and sampling Knysna oysters and locally-brewed Mitchell's beer while on holiday here is highly recommended.
+The best time to visit Knysna is during its annual Oyster Festival, held every July, which includes live music, food, sporting events, and of course oysters!

 Knysna's three shopping malls have a variety of shops, and there are numerous local art, craft and curio shops in and around the town centre.

 Knysna's location on the lagoon, near to forests, the sea and the mountains, means that there are a range of holiday activities on offer, from paddling to hiking, mountain biking and horseriding.
 The Heads Adventure Centre specialises in a variety of activities including abseiling and scuba diving.
+A really fun way to experience Knysna is to hire a house boat for a few days and sleep on the water.

 In the peak summer holiday season, Knysna gets very crowded and accommodation is difficult to find.
 The national highway N2 passes through the centre of town and traffic jams are common.